 You are using an out of date browser that our site does not support.
 Please, update your browser for a faster browsing experience, better security, and to experience the web's latest features.
 Click here to update or install a different browser.

-Event sponsorships are available and feature amenities like VIP reception, event signage, event program ad placement and more, based on sponsorship level.
-For 2018 sponsorship opportunities, watch our sponsor appeal video below or contact Paula Jacobson at firstname.lastname@example.org or 901-516-0503.
+Sponsorships are available now and feature amenities like VIP reception, event signage, event program ad placement and more, based on sponsorship level.
+For sponsorship opportunities, watch our sponsor appeal video below and contact Paula Jacobson at firstname.lastname@example.org or 901-516-0503.

 About Marlee Matlin

 Marlee Matlin received worldwide critical acclaim for her film debut in Paramount Pictures' Children of a Lesser God, for which she received the Academy Award for Best Actress and the Golden Globe Award for Best Actress in a Drama.
 She went on to star in numerous other films, her own NBC series, Reasonable Doubts, and the Emmy Award-winning Picket Fences.
 Marlee was twice nominated for a Golden Globe Award as Best Actress in a Television Drama as well as the People's Choice Awards.
 She starred for seven years on The West Wing, made guest appearances on numerous other tv series and currently stars in the Peabody Award-winning series, Switched at Birth.

 Though Matlin lost her hearing when she was only 18 months old, she never let her challenges dictate her future or deter her dreams.
 Along with a successful Hollywood career, Matlin has dedicated herself to raising awareness for many humanitarian causes, including diversity and LGBT rights.
 She is a staunch advocate for children and a champion for those struggling against domestic abuse and addiction.
 Matlin has also helped raise awareness for better hearing health for millions of deaf and hard of hearing children and adults in developing countries, in support of the Starkey Hearing Foundation.